Mental stress for product managers is at an all-time high. More and more, they are stating they are burnt out.

 2. Have your product managers block “Product Management Day”

 Product management is a busy role.
-We spend so much time supporting our stakeholders that often it leaves no time for us to do our job.
+We often spend too much time supporting our stakeholders that we don't have time to do our jobs.

 Decades ago, Product Growth Leaders co-founder Steve Johnson declared Thursday as Product Management Day.
 Set aside one day for product management.
 Use that time to increase your customer and market engagement, improve your decisions, and ensure you are doing the right things.
 Use some of that time for strategic thinking, taking time to process and think.
 Review and adapt the artifacts and context provided to your stakeholders.
 These activities improve your results, and taking that time improves your mental health.